Skylude/django-rest-framework-signature/README.md

 This adds signature authentication to Django / Rest Framework.
 In addition it provides an easy to use password reset module apart from Django's built in.

+### Breaking Changes
+When updating past 1.0.4.dev1 you will be required to install the following pip packages: python-jose

 ### WINDOWS REQUIREMENTS
 In order to build in Windows environments you need to have the C++ compiler installed.
 This can be done within Visual Studio 2015 by installing the Visual C++ tools for Windows